EduardBargues/cicd-template/README.md

 # CICD-TEMPLATE

 This repo is meant to provide an initial template for teams so they can fork it and start working on it.
-Plug and run solution that holds a web api supported by a lambda and developed in aspnetcore 3.1.
+Plug and run solution that holds an API supported by an APIGATEWAY developed in dotnet core 3.1, nodejs and python.
 Useful for teams that look for a functional solution that requires minimum configuration.

 - Lambda (as a WebApi) developed in C# and AspNetCore 3.1.
+- Lambda developed in C# and dotnet core 3.1.
 - Lambda developed in NodeJs.
 - Lambda developed in Python.
 - API with 3 resources (each one pointing to a different lambda).
 - Infrastructure as Code using Terraform 1.x.
 - End to end tests developed in NodeJs with Jest.
+- Performance tests developed in dotnet as a console application.
 - Docker images are used to be able to run the web api locally without installing anything.

 ## Features this repo provides